aa-Aliane/aa-Aliane/README.md

 ## Full stack web developper

 a former Python programmer who switched to web development out of pure love.
-As a full-stack developer nowadays, I enjoy playing with CSS and javascript.
+As a full-stack developer nowadays, I enjoy playing with CSS and Javascript.
 My go-to front-end framework is React.
 I also utilize Vue on occasion.
 And for the backend, I work with Django or Express.

 - 🌍  I'm based in Algiers, Algeria
 <!-- <a href="https://www.github.com/aa-Aliane" target="_blank" rel="noreferrer"><img